Mynamethang/FootballStadiums-DataEngineering/README.md

  ## 3. Loading

 Sqlachemy is a easy-to-use library that I used to insert tabular transformed data to PostgresSQL database.
-Perfrom basic SQL querying statements in PostgreSQL.
+Perform basic SQL querying statements in PostgreSQL.

  <img src='project-image\data_in_postgres.png' width =700>